chaos-mesh/website/docs/the-guide-to-chaos-mesh-v21.md

 To run the test smoothly, you need to set up a test environment beforehand.
 Suppose that you have a MySQL database on a physical machine, and an application "mysql-query" in Kubernetes provides data query services for MySQL.

-In this tutorial, you are going to use Chaos Mesh to insert faults into the physical machine and the application in Kubernetes, and then see the impact of the faults on the service.
+In this tutorial, you are going to use Chaos Mesh to insert faults into a physical machine and an application in Kubernetes, and then see the impact of the faults on your service.

 The architecture of the test application is as follows: